ricardocmello/ros_pound_cloud/README.md

 * In case you want to communicate a single machine with a local IP (behind a NAT) and a remote machine with a public IP, you can use the `commwrapper.py` ROS node to stablish bidirectional communication between them before automatically initializing `ros-pound`.

 To install, clone this repository inside your ROS workspace and rebuild your workspace (`catkin_make`).

-Switch to branch 'example' to see a simple working example on how to use the PoundCloud.

 Usage of the `ros-pound` node:
 `rosrun ros_pound ros-pound --node-id 0`